 2.1 Population Dynamics Model

-An integrated population model (IPM) was used to estimate the influence of environmental and ecological covariates on the survival of Yukon River Chum salmon at multiple stages throughout their lifecycle (Figure 1, Figure 2).
-IPMs are a class of models, also called lifecycle models, that are well-suited to address the challenge of incorporating environmental predictors into population models (Schaub & Abadi 2011), as demonstrated by successful applications in mammal, bird and fish conservation (Besbeas et al. 2002, Cunningham et al. 2018, Regehr et al. 2018, Crozier et al. 2021, DeFilippo et al. 2021).
-The flexible IPM framework allowed incorporation of multiple data sources when estimating ecosystem covariate impacts on Fall Chum salmon survival.
+An integrated population model (IPM) was used to estimate the influence of environmental and ecological covariates on the survival of Yukon River Fall Chum salmon at multiple stages throughout their lifecycle (Figure 1, Figure 2).
+IPMs, also called lifecycle models, are well-suited to address the challenge of incorporating environmental predictors into population models (Schaub & Abadi 2011), as demonstrated by successful applications in mammal, bird and fish conservation (Besbeas et al. 2002, Cunningham et al. 2018, Regehr et al. 2018, Crozier et al. 2021, DeFilippo et al. 2021).
+The flexible IPM framework incorporates multiple data sources to estimate ecosystem covariate impacts on Fall Chum salmon survival.
 The IPM tracked cohorts of fall Chum salmon by brood year, t, life stage, s and age, a.
-The model includes four stages for Yukon river fall chum: 1) “eggs”, which tracks the amount of eggs produced by spawners, 2) “juvenile” which tracks individuals from eggs to the end of their first summer in the marine environment, 3) “total returns”, which tracks individuals from their first winter to when they return to the Yukon river mouth and are vulnerable to terminal harvest, , 4) “spawners”, which are the fish that return back to the spawning grounds and is the difference between total returns and total terminal harvest (Figure 2).
+The model includes four stages for Yukon river fall chum: 1) “eggs”, which tracks the amount of eggs produced by spawners, 2) “juvenile”, which tracks individuals from eggs to the end of their first summer in the marine environment, 3) “total returns”, which tracks individuals from their first winter to when they return to the Yukon River mouth and are vulnerable to terminal harvest, and 4) “spawners”, which are the fish that escape harvest and make it to the spawning grounds and is equal to the difference between total returns and total terminal harvest (Figure 2).

-The number of Chum salmon surviving from an egg to the end of their first ocean summer, Nt,s=j depended upon the number of eggs spawned in brood year, t, Nt,s=e and the survival rate from eggs to ocean juveniles, κt,s=j.
+The number of Chum salmon surviving from an egg to the end of their first summer in the ocean, Nt,s=j, depends on the number of eggs spawned in brood year, t, Nt,s=e and the survival rate from eggs to ocean juveniles, κt,s=j.

 Nt,s=j= κt,s=j* Nt,s=e Eq.
 4.1